Creative jealousy is a mutation of inspiration that can stagnate you under the weight of inadequacy and impostor syndrome.

 Creative expression is never exclusive

-I finally realized that art is never as fixed as math, where if you input the same factors into the same equation you receive the same answer.
+I finally realized that art is never as fixed as math where, if you input the same factors into the same equation, you receive the same answer.
 Regardless of the similarity of technique or concept, creative output always takes the signature form of whoever employs it.

 “Good artists copy, great artists steal” – Pablo Picasso

-At first, our moral compasses hesitate at the idea of stealing even subtle traces of someone else’s work, but in creation, this is how we adopt an idea or concept as our own.
-Perhaps this is unethical in academia, but in art, the rules are less strict, the lines are always blurred.
+At first, our moral compasses hesitate at the idea of stealing even subtle traces of someone else’s work.
+But in creation, this is how we adopt an idea or concept as our own.
+Perhaps this is unethical in academia, but in art, the rules are less strict.
+The lines are always blurred.

 In fact, this is how art, technology, creative work in general, functions and evolves.
-As evidenced throughout history— from hieroglyphics to the Renaissance to impressionism to surrealism and everything in between—creative stealing is progressive and necessary.
+As evidenced throughout history— from hieroglyphics to the Renaissance to Impressionism to surrealism and everything in between—creative stealing is progressive and necessary.
 Ideas and techniques yearn to be adopted and then adapted within a new idiosyncratic context.

 It is rewarding to be a pioneer, to be the very first, but it is just as rewarding to witness and then interpret that genius within a new physical, mental and spiritual aesthetic.

-If you feel the twinges of jealousy of someone’s masterpiece, instead trade it for its positive counterpart.
+If you feel the twinges of jealousy of someone’s masterpiece, trade it for its positive counterpart.
 Identify your jealous awe as motivating inspiration.
 As guidelines for your next endeavor.
 And add a few more bricks to what they started building.
 Add your own two cents to their initial statement; make a conversation out of a monologue.
 That is what creative expression has always been; an infinite conversation in which we are all welcome to partake in.